ctrueden/equilibrium/_pages/events/case-01.md

   * **[Pulchritudinous Euryale](../dossiers/pulchritudinous-euryale)** – a noblewoman art dealer
   * **Susilo Albin**
   * **Walter Vahid**
-* Has fired several prior accountants, but was pleased with Sartan; apparently unaware that Sartan was cooking the books
+* Has fired several prior accountants, but was pleased with Dartan; apparently unaware that Dartan was cooking the books

 **[R. Martine Andrews](../relics/warforged)** (robot?, "female")
 * Butler of Dominic Tremere